aimeejones123/SchipholAPICucumberKotlin/readme.md

 # Description
 This project aims to test the Schipol API as outlined in the [Test Requirements](testRequirements.txt)

 The framework used is Cucumber JVM with Kotlin.
+[Rest Assured](https://rest-assured.io/) is used to build and execute the API requests.

 Cucumber allows tests to be written using Behaviour Driven Development (BDD).
 This means that the tests are broken down into logical steps that map to a behaviour.
 Steps are written in English and map to relevant code for that step.
 More information can be found here [Automation Panda - Cucumber for Java](https://automationpanda.com/2017/10/24/cucumber-jvm-for-java/#:~:text=Cucumber%20is%20an%20open%2Dsource,framework%20for%20behavior%2Ddriven%20development.&text=Cucumber%2DJVM%20is%20the%20official,using%20annotations%20and%20regular%20expressions.)